iamparasdhingra/Shoplifting-Detector/README.md

 This is a fully Vibe coded Project😎.
 Download any shoplifting video from youtube to check if this Project is running correctly on your device or not.

-CREDITS @parasdhiingra give a follow up on instagram.
+CREDITS @parasdhiingra and @lavish_setia give a follow up on instagram.